-NC State has many ongoing research studies related to water.
-The Annual Water Resources, Coastal and Environmental Engineering Research Symposium features many of the research projects conducted by students in Water Resources, Coastal and Environmental Engineering.
+NC State has many ongoing research studies related to water, primarily through its Water Resources, Coastal and Environmental Engineering programs.
 There’s also active research in Stormwater Engineering and the Water Resources Research Institute at NC State supports statewide outreach and research related to water resources.

 2. Turn off the tap when flowing water isn’t necessary.

 3. Report campus water leaks to 515-2991 or email@example.com for quick repair.